 - Government of Canada information.

-- Video about Ixodes ticks from the Companion Animal Parasite Council (CAPC)
+- Videos about ticks from the Companion Animal Parasite Council (CAPC)

 - Pets and Ticks - a comprehensive website that brings the Pet Tick Tracker together with up-to-date, evidence-based information on ticks in Canada.